This vegan bean chili with Soy Curls is toothsome and dense, just like you want in a hearty, meal-in-a-bowl style soup.

 Smoky Vegan Bean Chili with Soy Curls

-No matter the humble leftover beginnings of the ingredients, the spicy stew was savory perfection topping tortilla chips, rolled into a tortilla, or eaten by the hot spoonful.
+No matter the humble leftover beginnings of the ingredients, the spicy stew was savory perfection topping tortilla chips, rolled into a tortilla, served alongside vegan corn cakes, or eaten by the hot spoonful.
 It was far better than the sum of its parts.

 I don’t use taco seasoning packets anymore or wear footie pajamas, and obviously my chili and dogs are always of the veggie variety.
 But is it any wonder that regardless of the tweaking of the ingredients, there’s something about chili that just feels like coming home?